Things to Do When Long-Distance Caregiving

 Everyone loves getting mail.
 Dropping some photos, a letter, a card, or a child's drawing in the mail is such a simple thing to do, even if you are hundreds of miles apart.

 Daddy adored drawings and letters that his granddaughter sent him.
-Sending mail will help you feel connected, and will let your loved one know that you are thinking of them.
+Sending mail will help you feel connected, and let your loved one know that you are thinking of them.
 Even if their condition is advanced, a simple gesture still brightens their day.
 The payoff is so much greater than the effort.

 Send electronic mail

 If you can't send letters by mail, there is email.
 I have seen several local nursing homes advertising their email services lately.
 I also know that many hospitals use a similar system.

-Even if someone does not have their own device or access to the internet or email, you can email the person by filling out a form online.
+Even if someone does not have a device or internet access, you can email the person by filling out a form online.
 You can specify a person's name and room number and compose a message in the body of the form.
 Facility staff members print out these emails daily and hand them out to residents.
 This is almost as great as receiving snail mail.
 Plus, it's faster and free.

 Recruit other familiar faces

-If something hinders you from visiting, you can always ask someone you trust to go check-in.
-Multiple visitors showing up at different times of the day or different days of the week can give you the assurance that the facility is meeting your expectations.
+If something hinders you from visiting, you can always ask someone you trust to go check in.
+Multiple visitors showing up at different times of the day or days of the week can assure you that the facility is meeting your expectations.

 Daddy had visits from several family members and enjoyed time outside by the koi pond with them.
 Even when Daddy couldn't recall names, he recalled faces and knew "his people" when he saw them.
 It was obvious by his demeanor and reaction.
 He so enjoyed spending time with his family.

 Showing love and caregiving from a distance

-These are but just a few suggestions of how to stay connected from a distance.
+These are just a few suggestions for staying connected from a distance.
 The condition and cognition of the person with dementia may determine how interactive or reciprocal the connection will be.